 Most hotels only offer full-board options, including breakfast and dinner.
 Some have fairly limited Western food options.
 Almost all of the hotels in Zao Onsen also have onsen - some are better than others.

 Depending on your criteria, you’ll want to choose your lodging in Zao Onsen carefully to make sure it’ll suit your desires.
-Read our detailed reviews to find the right one for you and once chosen you can book directly via Scout.Get your
+Read our detailed reviews to find the right one for you and once chosen (or if you need help choosing) contact Scout to help with your Zao Onsen booking.Get your

 Scout Field Guide >

 The main attraction of Zao Onsen, apart from the skiing, the snow monsters and the onsen, is the charm of the village.
 There are few other activities.
 You can take guided snowshoe tours of various snowfields (including the monsters), there is a Fire and Ice festival at the end of January and that’s about it.

 If you’re there with young kids or have kids at home be sure to visit one of the stores selling traditional kokeshi dolls.
 These wooden figurines are traditional to the region and you can find a wide variety from cheap souvenirs to antique collector’s items.

 Day trips to Yamagata City are easy to do and it’s famous for being a castle town with many old temples, ruins and castles, particularly those in Kajo Park.